silx-kit/h5web/CONTRIBUTING.md

   `eslint-config-galex`.
 Their version numbers must match the ones in [the shared config's `package.json`](https://github.com/ljosberinn/eslint-config-galex/blob/master/package.json#L66).
-  The reason for this is that `react-scripts` installs older versions of these dependencies, which might be used when running `npm run lint:eslint` instead of the more recent versions, leading to errors such as unknown linting rules/options.
+  The reason for this is that `react-scripts` installs older versions of these dependencies, which might be used instead of the more recent versions when running `npm run lint:eslint`, leading to errors such as unknown linting rules/options.
 This concerns the following dev dependencies:
   - `@typescript-eslint/eslint-plugin`
   - `@typescript-eslint/parser`